pandan mochi donuts

 What is pandan?

 Pandan is a plant that is widely used in Southeast Asia to flavor foods.
 You can almost think of it like their vanilla.
 It has notes of rose, almond, and vanilla.
 But unlike vanilla, it gives food a green color as well as a yummy flavor.
 It is used in both savory and sweet foods.
-Some popular uses are pandan jelly, pandan rice cakes, and even pandan chicken.
+Some popular uses are pandan jelly, pandan chiffon cake (really popular), and even pandan chicken.
 I personally like using pandan in desserts like creme brulee and mochi pancakes.

 It is a popular ingredient in Southeast Asia, but not that popular in Western countries.
 Personally, I think the Western world is sleeping on pandan.
 Since it’s not widely used, it can often be hard to find.
 You can sometimes find fresh or frozen pandan in Asian grocery stores, but the most common form of pandan you will find is pandan paste.
 This is a very concentrated form of pandan however, so be careful how much you use.